Summer Job Ideas and other Opportunities for Teens and College Students

 Every parent’s favorite summer activity for their teen or college student is a J-O-B. Nothing like getting them into the real world, collecting a pay check and having taxes deducted from it to help them see the value of their education.
-A job doing anything whether it is hauling trash, answering phones, entering data, or taking orders at the Burger Barn is a worthwhile experience.
+A summer job doing anything whether it is hauling trash, answering phones, entering data, or taking orders at the Burger Barn is a worthwhile experience.
 It teaches responsibility and gives them references and experience for their future endeavors.
-However, if a “real” J-O-B has not worked out, here are some ideas for summer earnings and productivity.
+Here are some Summer Job Ideas and Other Opportunities for Teens and College Students.

-This post contains affiliate links, meaning if you click on a link and make a purchase, I may receive (at no additional cost to you) a small commission.
-For more details, see the full disclosure in the footbar.
-Thank you for supporting Almost Empty Nest!
+This post contains affiliate links, which means if you click on a link and make a purchase, I may receive a small commission.
+As an Amazon Associate I earn from qualifying purchases.

-Self Employment has endless possibilities.
-Any skill can be marketed to neighbors, friends, and friends' Facebook contacts.
+Self Employment is one of the best summer job ideas.
+Any skill can be marketed to neighbors, friends, and friends’ Facebook contacts.

 - Other yard work

-- Computer or other technical skills (One of my sons earned money transferring friends’ old VHS recordings into digital formats.
-He has now branched into video production, including weddings and promotional videos.
-Check out his website: www.sleepyhollowpictures.com.)
+- Computer or other technical skills (One of my sons spent a summer transferring friends’ old VHS recordings into digital formats.
+He has now branched into video production, including weddings and promotional videos.)

 - House sitting